 As different peoples traveled through and settled in the Byzantine region, they brought unique artistic and architectural sensibilities.
-And while figuring out a way to get along (or not) with others coming through, there was a constant re-amalgamation of style, resulting in spectacular innovation and achievement that the rest of the world has been lucky to benefit from.
+And while figuring out a way to get along with others making their way through, there was a constant re-amalgamation of style, resulting in spectacular innovation that the rest of the world has been lucky to benefit from.

 That’s why we're always going back to Istanbul.
 It’s good to see that all things change and grow and fall apart and get put back together again somehow, and that all conflict does eventually come to pass (though not usually without cost).
 And the lovely part is that beautiful things do come of it, as evidenced in the expertly made garments we bring back to share with everyone in our corner of the world.

-Then we revisit New York and consider what it's seen so far and wonder, what remains in store for this newer epicenter of civilization and how does it evolve, regress, and reinvent itself again?
+Then we revisit New York and consider what it's seen so far and wonder, what remains in store for this new epicenter of civilization and how will it evolve, regress, and reinvent itself again?
 It's so beautiful and frightening and mind blowing all at once.